-What does horseradish plant look like and where does it grow?
+What do horseradish plants look like and where does they grow?

 Sources and further reading